LaunchCodeEducation/java-web-development/src/chapters/enums/enums-in-models.rst

 Add an Enum Field
 ^^^^^^^^^^^^^^^^^

-Enums can store additional information affiliated with each value in properties.
-Enum properties are treated like fields on any other type.
-Again, because enum values are constants, properties should be ``final`` variables, since they will not change.
+Enums can store additional information affiliated with each value in fields.
+Enum fields are treated like fields on any other type.
+Again, because enum values are constants, fields should be ``final`` variables, since they will not change.

 To add a ``displayName`` field to ``EventType``, we declare the field, add a constructor, and